poxet/tharga-reporter/README.md

 There are two ways of doing this, ither just save it as a pdf file on disk. (ie. renderer.CreatePdfFile("MyDocument.pdf");) If you want to send the pdf from a server to a client or email it you can get the binary data for the pdf instead. (ie. var bytes = renderer.GetPdfBinary();)

-You can provide a parameter with what *PageSize* you want to generate for the pdf.
+You can provide a parameter *includeBackgroundObjects*.
+If set to true, all elements with the property *IsBackground=true* will be rendered.

 ##### To the printer
 When sending the document to a printer the regular printer settings object is used.
 If you want to use the default printer directly just create a new object (ie. new PrinterSettings { Copies = 1 }).
 You can also use the common windows dialog to get the object...

+Example for WPF
 ```
 var dialog = new PrintDialog
 {